 While many people have a bulging disc and exhibit no painful symptoms, it is important to know what you can do if you think you have one.

-- Give it time –pain will generally subside over time as the inflamed area heals, anywhere from a few weeks to a few months with proper rest.
+- Give it time –Pain may subside over time as the inflamed area heals, which may take anywhere from a few weeks to a few months with proper rest

 - Try over-the-counter medications – A pain medication available at your local drug store can help alleviate the initial symptoms of pain that a bulging disc causes.

 - Call a professional – Severe, debilitating pain can be caused by a bulging disc.
-It may be best to allow your physician to do a physical exam, and/or MRI or CT scan to confirm the problem and suggest further treatment options such as physical therapy or injections.
+It may be best to allow your physician to do a physical exam and/or an MRI or CT scan to confirm the problem and suggest further treatment options, such as physical therapy or injections.

 In some cases, you may not find relief by waiting for the pain to subside, nor through other conservative forms of treatment.
-Another alternative is to contact one of our orthopedic specialists at Laser Spine Institute.
-Our safe and effective outpatient procedures using the most advanced endoscopic techniques have helped tens of thousands of pain sufferers rediscover their lives without back and neck pain.
+Another option is to contact one of our orthopedic specialists at Laser Spine Institute.
+Our effective outpatient procedures use advanced, minimally invasive techniques and have helped tens of thousands of people find relief from neck and back pain.